framesurge/perseus/README.md

 ## How to use

-Check out the docs [here](https://arctic-hen7.github.io/perseus) (WORK IN PROGRESS!) for how to use Perseus.
+Check out the docs [here](https://arctic-hen7.github.io/perseus) for how to use Perseus.

 ## Aim